 - Do anything that is not in the principal’s best interests.

-Even if the principal is in good health now, it is smart to plan for potential challenges.
+Even if the principal is in good health now, it is wise to plan for potential challenges.
 You never know when an injury or illness may take away that person’s capacity to manage finances or make important decisions about medical care.
-The most opportune time to start considering power of attorney is before a parent or loved one requires any caregiving.
+The most suitable time to start considering power of attorney is before a parent or loved one requires any caregiving.

 Talk with an elder law attorney about establishing a POA.
 Remember, the principal must be part of the conversation and cannot be mentally incapacitated.

 Reference: Tyron Daily Bulletin (March 7, 2022) “How to get power of attorney for a loved one.”